LRParser/pubchem-sklearn/capstone_project_jh.md

 Because the bioassay 1030 presents a fully labelled dataset of 220,402 compounds tested, we will hold out a section of test data in order to evaluate the performance of the binary classifier.

 I anticipate that the best solution to this problem may be found in the application of a deep learning algorithm, as these have shown best-in-class performance on several binary classification problems in recent years, e.g., the Cats vs Dogs problem on Kaggle linked [here](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition).

-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section.

 ### Metrics